Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

 \subsubsection{Verifying the WT assumptions for the GP settings}

-Here, the assumptions made in section \ref{sec:theory} for the four-wave WWTT will be discussed in the framework of the setup chosen for the GPE simulations.
+Here, the assumptions made in section \ref{sec:theory} for the four-wave weak WT will be discussed in the framework of the setup chosen for the GPE simulations.
 First of all, the condensate fraction $C_0$ is less than $5\times 10^{-7}$ until $t=25$, and the wave number corresponding to the healing length is $k_{\xi}=2.21$.
 This means that for almost all wave numbers ($k>k_{\xi}$) the influence of condensation is negligible and the nonlinearity remains small.

 We compute the spatio-temporal spectral density of the wave function $\psi(\bm{r}, t)$ by performing Fourier transform of $\hat{\psi}({\bf k}, t)$ with respect to the time variable over a finite window of the size $T_w$.
-Thanks to the spatial isotropy of $\hat{\psi}({\bf k}, t)$, we choose $k_x=k_y=0$ and perform the Fourier transform in time for each $k_z$.
+Thanks to the spatial isotropy of $\hat{\psi}({\bf k}, t)$, we choose $k_x=k_y=0$ and perform the Fourier transform in time for each $k_z$. {The spatio-temporal spectral density is nothing else but the surface of $|\hat{\psi}(k_x, \omega)|^2$. }

-Figure~\ref{figSpaTim} displays the normalized spatio-temporal spectral density of $\psi(\bm{r}, t)$ over the time interval $t\in[12,18]$.
+Figure~\ref{figSpaTim} displays the normalized spatio-temporal spectral density of $\psi(\bm{r}, t)$ over the time interval $t\in[12,18]${, which is around $T_{kin}$}.
 The normalization is performed along each line $k$=const in $k$-$\omega$ plane separately.
 It consists in division of the spectral density function at the given fixed $k$ by the value of its integral with respect to the variable $\omega$ taken over the interval $[0,\infty)$.
-The figure shows that the majority of the spectrum is concentrated close to the the frequencies which satisfy the dispersion relation $\tilde{\omega}(k)=\omega(k)+2N$ for the corresponding wave numbers, see (\ref{eq:ST}).
+The figure shows that the majority of the spectrum is concentrated close to the frequencies which satisfy the dispersion relation $\tilde{\omega}(k)=\omega(k)+2N$ for the corresponding wave numbers, see (\ref{eq:ST}).
 It should be noted that $\omega(k)=k^2$ is the linear-wave dispersion relation, and $2N$ is the shift induced by the nonlinearity (this shift is shown in the small plot).